enovikov11/llm-hardware/README.md

 *cpu inference

-# How to run tests
+# Contributing to a project

+## Run tests on your hardware and submit them as a pull request

 ```
 # Install requirements